fssolutions/AuthDocs/tutorials/1_protected_webapi_aspnet.rst

 .. note:: For more information on using the ``Authorize`` attribute, check the proper `documentation on MSDN <https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/authentication-and-authorization-in-aspnet-web-api#using-the-authorize-attribute>`__.

+Now, a request to the address http://localhost:4000/demo/test will be responded with the HTTP status code ``401``, that means Unauthorized, because authentication info was not provided in the request.

 Accepting Bearer Tokens in the Authorization Header
 ================================================================================
 The most common and recommended way to present a token to a protected API is to send a *Bearer Token* through the ``Authorization`` header.